 The special nature of the Holywell Manor community is captured by these testimonials of those who have experienced it.

 One of the most attractive aspects of what Balliol has to offer graduate students is its range of scholarships.
 There is also financial support available in the form of bursaries and small grants.
 Graduate members of the College may be given bursaries of a value up to £500 (these are awarded annually).
-In addition, small grants of up to £150 are available to help with research expenses and the preparation of theses; and the College has a system of loans and grants to aid any graduates who find themselves in unexpected financial difficulties - see the Financial Aid page.
+In addition, small grants of up to £150 are available to help with research expenses and the preparation of theses; and the College has a system of loans and grants to aid any graduates who find themselves in unexpected financial difficulties.
+For further details, see the Financial Support page.

 Accommodation and facilities